Notes on Natural Vegetation

 • Social benefits: Forests are popular for outdoor activities and relaxation such as camping, fishing hiking and gaming.
 In less developed countries, timber is often used as fuel for keeping warm and cooking.

 • Forests also produce other equally valuable products such as medicinal and cosmetic products.
-The cinchona plant is used to produce quinine, a medication for malaria.
+The cinchona plant is used to produce quinine, a medication for malaria.15.
+With reference to a named location,

 (a) Explain five causes of deforestation in a tropical rainforest.